 C. 3.
-Oil Spill Incident Report - Level 1 Spill
+Oil Spill Incident Report - Lev el 1 Spill

 Date:

 Spill observer:

 Report time:

-Reported to:
+Reported time:

 Location of the spill:

 Material spilled:

-Estimate of spill quantity and descripti on of appearance of the slick:
+Estimate of spill quantity and description of the slick:

-Particulars of damage caused as a res ult:
+Particulars of damage caused as a result:

 Apparent source/cause of the spill:

-Action taken to control spill:

-Has spill been contained?
-(Tick√) ☐ Yes☐ No
+Has spill been contained (Tick√) ☐ Yes☐ No

 Comments:

-Location Reported by Reported to
+Location: Reported by: Reported to:

-Time Date Phone No
+Time: Date: Phone No:

-Are additional resources required to d isperse/contain spill:□Yes□No
+Are additional resources required to disperse/contain spill: ☐ Yes☐ No